Brampton, North East Derbyshire: Conservation

 There are four conservation areas of special architectural or historic interest, in the parish, at Cutthorpe, Old Brampton, Pratt Hall and Wadshelf offering protection from inappropriate development to much of the core of those villages.

 There are five scheduled monuments, four of which are all in Brampton East Moor/Peak District and are cairn or barrow related items.
 The last is the Linacre smelt mill site within Linacre Park, in use from the end of the 16th century for less than 20 years.

 The extensive Peak District national park is delineated by several minor roads in the west of the parish.
 The area enclosed between those and the parish western perimeter is the Brampton East Moor, which is a part of the wider Eastern Peak District Moors site of special scientific interest (SSSI).

 War memorial

 A monument commemorating locals who served in but did not return from the World War I and WWII conflicts is within the Church of St Peter and St Paul's churchyard at Old Brampton village.
 It was first erected in 1920 from nearby Darley Dale stone with additional names inscribed in the later 1940s.

 Sport

 Cricket

-Cutthorpe Cricket Club, the largest club in Chesterfield, has a history dating back to 1918.
+Cutthorpe Cricket Club has a history dating back to 1918.
 The club ground is located on Main Road, Cutthorpe, and they field 5 Senior XI teams in the Derbyshire County Cricket League, 3 Women's teams in the East Midlands Women’s Cricket League, and a long established Junior training section that play competitive cricket in the North Derbyshire Youth Cricket League.